jasonthebadger/ComputerOdometer/README.md

 Usage:
 It's fairly straightforward but I'll explain it all anyway:

 Set speed box: Sets the speed in KM/h.
-Should be able to accurately operate up to 1000KM/h (621mph)

 Start button: Starts the Odometer.